DavidRisch/crossing_consoles/doc/doxygen/markdown/game_world_generator.md

 The class `RandomWorldGenerator` creates a world in two steps:

 * First, the landscape is being generated using Perlin Noise.
-* After that, buildings are created randomly.
+* After that, buildings are created randomly (if the world is big enough).

 ## Generation of the landscape